Melding Wildlife Surveys to Improve Conservation Inference: Introduction

-In this work, we developed an integrated model that facilitates joint inference on aerial and ground surveys of lesser prairie-chicken (\textit{Tympanuchus pallidicinctus}; hereafter LEPC), an SCC that has experienced range and population declines since the 1980s \citep{Hagen2004, Hagen2017, USFWSAssessment2021}.
+We developed an integrated model that facilitates joint inference of aerial and ground surveys of lesser prairie-chicken (\textit{Tympanuchus pallidicinctus}; hereafter LEPC), an SCC that has experienced range and population declines since the 1980s \citep{Hagen2004, Hagen2017, USFWSAssessment2021}.
 Joint modeling of these data is challenging because LEPC are simultaneously monitored by several entities who operate independently in different regions.
 As a result, the surveys vary in their spatial and temporal resolutions, sample size, and observational uncertainties.
 Additionally for some surveys, LEPC were preferentially sampled in regions presumed to have high abundances which may bias inference \citep{Diggle2010}.

-We facilitated shared inference of multiple LEPC surveys by Markov melding \citep{Goudie2019} density estimates derived from submodels describing the observation processes of the aerial and ground surveys into a joint response model.
-Melding refines the submodel density estimates, which account for distinct sources of observational error, to those that agree with the spatio-temporal patterns observed in both surveys.
-By joining the submodels through the derived quantity density that serves as the link parameter, we addressed the differences in the spatial and temporal scales of the surveys.
-Accommodating these differences in scales with a traditional integrated model would be difficult because density is a non-invertible function of submodel parameters.
-Our modeling approach also attenuated the impacts of potential sampling biases so that all data sources can be assimilated to improve predictive performance.
+We facilitated shared inference of multiple LEPC surveys by chained Markov melding \citep{Manderson2022a} density estimates derived from submodels describing the observation processes of the aerial and ground surveys into a joint response model.
+Melding refines the submodel density estimates to those that agree with the spatio-temporal patterns observed in both surveys.
+By joining the submodels through derived quantities, we addressed the differences in the spatial and temporal scales of the surveys.
+Accommodating these differences in scales with a traditional integrated model is difficult because density is a non-invertible function of submodel parameters.
+Our modeling approach attenuated the impacts of potential sampling biases and accounted for the distinct sources of observational error so that all data sources can be assimilated to improve predictive performance.
 Lastly, the Markov melding approach improved computation by enabling submodel specific data augmentation techniques and avoiding high-dimensional parameter updates by fitting the integrated model in stages.